Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 \FloatBarrier

-{ The figure shows that the calibrated parameters are mostly within their expected upper and lower boundaries.
-These parameters are used to calibrate the leverage function for the stochastic local volatility model as outlined in the subsequent section.
-We test the validity of the calibrated Heston parameters, which corresponds to the SLV2DR model (\ref{eqn:SDEs_SLV}) with the leverage function $L(S_t, t))$ set to 1.0, by pricing vanilla options by simulation.
+The figure shows that the calibrated parameters are mostly within bounds typically encountered in practice.
+These parameters will be used in calibration of the leverage function for the stochastic local volatility model as outlined in the subsequent section.
+We test the validity of the calibrated Heston parameters, which corresponds to the SLV2DR model (\ref{eqn:SDEs_SLV}) with the leverage function $L(S_t, t)$ set to 1.0, by pricing vanilla options by simulation.
 Thus we can examine these call option prices close to ATMF.
-The repriced call option values at maturity and the corresponding recovered implied volatilities are shown in Figure \ref{SLV2DR_hestonmaturity_repricing}.
-It can be seen that the recovered call option price as well as the implied volatility are within 2MC error for strikes close to ATMF, and near market quoted prices and implied volatilities for strikes within the calibration region. }
+The repriced call option values at maturity and the implied volatilities computed from repriced out-of-the-money call and put options are shown in Figure \ref{SLV2DR_hestonmaturity_repricing}.
+It can be seen that the recovered call option prices as well as the implied volatilities are near market quoted prices and implied volatilities for strikes within the calibration region.

 \FloatBarrier